As explained in this blog, the structure of technology projects can be explained using this diagram.

 So what do need to do?

 Embed change management principles and practices into your organisation and your project methodologies

 Find out more about change management in this blog where I explain what it is, the difference it makes and provide a very simple framework to use.

 If you’d like to explore this topic with me and how I could help you with your project, please book a free call.
-The People and Project Support page of my website provides a summary of the solution components I can offer.
+The Better Business Change page of my website provides a summary of the solution components I can offer.